DOAGenesys/FAQ_Guide/README.md

 2.  **Configure the Guide Prompt**:

     Paste the provided guide prompt into the editor.
 You must then manually replace the placeholder for the function action reference using the `/` menu to select the specific Knowledge Base Search function you activated.
+When correct, you should see the name of the function action highlighted in violet.
+Make sure the variables are also correctly interpreted (green highlight).

 3.  **Test the Guide**: